-As we move into the new year, payments experts and lay people alike are wondering, What developments deserve our attention, and which ones are simply fads?
+As we move into the new year, payments experts and lay people alike are wondering, what developments and trends deserve our attention, and which ones are simply fads?
 With a flurry of new technology, diverse payment options and services, and an ever-shifting market, zeroing in on the most crucial moves in the payments industry can be a daunting task.

 To learn more about three key payment trends to watch in 2022, PaymentsJournal sat down with Vanni Parmeggiani, Director of Open Banking and Real-Time Payments at GoCardless, and Sarah Grotta, Director of Debit and Alternative Products Advisory Service at Mercator Advisory Group.